nabil-hassan/github-actions-sandbox-v2/README.md

 By default event triggers run for any branch which match the trigger conditions.

-Workflows can also be started manually using `workflow dispatch` or run on a CRON schedule.
+Workflows can also be started manually using `workflow dispatch` or run on a CRON schedule using `schedule`.